-Ray Manzarek used the electric piano to create the effect of rain.
+Ray Manzarek used a Fender Rhodes electric piano to create the effect of rain.

 This was the last song on the last Doors album with Morrison.
 Fittingly, it ends with the storm fading slowly to silence.
-The remaining Doors released 2 more albums without Morrison before breaking up in 1972.
+The remaining Doors released two more albums without Morrison before breaking up in 1972.
 In 2002, Kreiger and Manzarek reunited as "The Doors Of The 21st Century."
-Densmore, who says he wasn't invited to join them, went to court and eventually got a ruling preventing the group from using The Doors in its name, so they changed their name to "Riders On The Storm" after this song. (thanks, Bertrand - Paris, France)
+Densmore, who says he wasn't invited to join them, went to court and eventually got a ruling preventing the group from using The Doors in its name, so they changed their name to "Riders On The Storm" after this song.

 If you listen closely, you can hear Jim Morrison whispering the lyrics over his own singing, which causes a kind of creepy effect.